genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/04_advanced/02_cons-gpal1.md

 ### select block

-In the select block the developer can specify functions and outputs, for example:
+In the select block, you can specify functions and outputs, for example:

 <Tabs defaultValue="tables" values={[{ label: 'Tables', value: 'tables', }, { label: 'Classes', value: 'classes', }]}>